-Use this list to identify Marin's most common fire-prone ("pyrophytic") plants.
-These plants ignite readily and burn intensely, and should be avoided or removed if present in a home's Defensible Space zones, or close to roads and driveways.
+Use this list to identify Marin's most common fire-prone (sometimes referred to as "pyrophytic") plants.
+These plants may ignite readily and burn intensely, and should be avoided or removed if present in a home's Defensible Space zones, or close to roads and driveways.
 If removal is not an option, regular and intensive maintenance is required to reduce combustibility.
 Your fire department may require removal of the plants on this list within 30' of structures (sometimes up to 100' or more depending on the site conditions and fire-code).

 This list is not comprehensive and is intended to identify only the species most common in Marin.
 Learn more about fire-prone plants.